If I Were A Rich Man

 Update: Nov.
 12, 2006

 Steve McQueen's old jacket did a little better than the auction estimate.
 The final selling price was $28,000.
-That tells me two things (1) Whomever did the auction estimates didn't know much about motorcycle history and the real power of the McQueen racing image to old riders and (2) Debbie didn't buy the jacket for me for Christmas.
+That tells me two things (1) Whomever did the auction estimates didn't know much about motorcycle history and the real power of the McQueen racing image to old riders.

 *Update: April 29, 2006: I've been informed that the jacket McQueen is wearing in the photo is in fact a Barbour International Jacket jacket and not a Belstaff.
 No matter, if you want to look just like Steve you can visit British Motorcycle Gear and buy your own for way less than $28,0000.